Paris comes alive with big name exits

 Chardys victory will help French tennis fans get over another disappointing performance from their former world No.1 Mauresmo who lost 6-3, 6-4 to Spains Carla Suarez Navarro.

-The day began on the main Chatrier show court with a businesslike 6-2, 6-4 second round success for eighth seed Venus Williams against Tunisias Selima Sfar.
+The day at the Paris masters began on the main Chatrier show court with a businesslike 6-2, 6-4 second round success for eighth seed Venus Williams against Tunisias Selima Sfar.

 Third seed Jelena Jankovic also went through after a decent workout against New Zealands Marina Erakovic, eventually wrapping things up 6-2, 7-6.